LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 }
 ```

+Even though we don't explicitly specify that we want to call a constructor from `Cat`, the default constructor will be called.

-As a consequence of this constructor syntax, we can easily "expose" any constructor from the base class by providing a subclass constructor with the same signature and no body, and calling the base class constructor.
+As a consequence of this constructor syntax, we can easily expose any constructor from the base class by providing a subclass constructor with the same signature and no body, and calling the base class constructor.

 ```csharp
 public HouseCat(double weight) : base(weight) {}